 - a.
 Carrier System Faults for which the Fault Reporting Party can demonstrate a total loss of ability by either Party to transmit calls between Systems due to transmission faults within the Carrier System (Critical Link Failure); - b.
-Network Faults for which there is a Critical Link Failure or Major Link Failure or Route Failure and for which the Fault Reporting Party can demonstrate:

-- severely restricted ability by either Party to convey Calls between the two Systems; or - Total loss of, or severely restricted access to one or more of the Numbering Ranges which reside on either Party's System; or - Total loss of, or severely restricted access to one or more of the number ranges which reside on a Third Party Telecom Provider's System, where the Calls are transited via either Party's System; or - a loss of Service deemed as 'business critical' by either Party - ii Non Service Affecting (NSA)

-A Fault which is not Service Affecting - 2.5.1.3 Critical Link Failure, Major Link Failure, and Critical Route Failure, Major Route Failure and Minor Route Failure are defined as follows:
+Network Faults for which there is a Critical Link Failure or Major Link Failure or Route Failure and for which the Fault Reporting Party can demonstrate: - severely restricted ability by either Party to convey Calls between the two Systems; or - Total loss of, or severely restricted access to one or more of the Numbering Ranges which reside on either Party's System; or - Total loss of, or severely restricted access to one or more of the number ranges which reside on a Third Party Telecom Provider's System, where the Calls are transited via either Party's System; or - a loss of Service deemed as 'business critical' by either Party - Loss of more than 30% of traffic handling capacity between Systems - ii Non Service Affecting (NSA) A Fault which is not Service Affecting - 2.5.1.3 Critical Link Failure, Major Link Failure, and Critical Route Failure, Major Route Failure and Minor Route Failure are defined as follows: